cxengage/cxengage.github.io/cxengage-api-doc/Update-Pattern.md

 All known errors will be returned in a JSON map with key "error".

-- **403 Forbidden** - You do not have access to the instance or OAuth error - see [OAuth](https://github.com/userevents/charon) for more information.
 - **404 Not Found** - The requested node or instance does not exist or has been deleted.

 ### Example